 You can read the full list of NHS dos and don’ts here.

 Bringing out the best in us

 It’s often said that dealing with difficult things brings out the best in us humans.
 You may have already seen that in yourself?
 For example, people who go through tough times in childhood are often really good at thinking about other people’s feelings, and understanding when people are stressed or frightened.

-We’ve found some lovely stories of children and young people doing great things.
+We’ve found some lovely stories of children and young people who did great things when the pandemic first started.
 Here are some of our favourites.

-Young people are putting notes through their neighbours’ doors and helping with shopping.
+Young people put notes through their neighbours’ doors and helped with shopping.

 Young children in Viet Nam made a video to encourage other young children to wash their hands.

 Childline helps children and young people cope with lots of different worries and situations.
 You can contact them online or on the phone, see here.